-Microphonics are a historically proprietary system and not standard in either the lighting or security industries.
+Microphonics have historically been a proprietary system and not standard in either the lighting or security industries, however are becoming more commonly used in lighting controls.
 Microphonics uses advanced technology to distinguish sounds made by humans and ambient noise.
 It masks out sounds such as HVAC systems, air currents, and more to keep the lights ON when a space is occupied and OFF when unoccupied.